petergtz/pegomock/README.md

 # you can also specify a Go file:
 display.go

+# and use most of the flags from the "generate" command
+--output my_special_output.go MyInterface
 ```

-Most of the options from the `generate` command can be used here too.
+Flags can be:

+- `--recursive,-r`: Recursively watch sub-directories as well.